-Because not all the pumpkins survive for the full run of Blaze, we order approximately 6,000 live pumpkins, which weigh between five and fifty pounds each.
-They are delivered in 96-cubic-foot containers on three flatbed trucks (24 bins per truck).
-All told that’s more than 100,000 pounds o’ pumpkin!
+Because not all the pumpkins survive for the full run of Blaze, we order more than 10,000 live pumpkins, which weigh between five and fifty pounds each.
+All told that’s more than 200,000 pounds o’ pumpkin!

 27. I’ve never heard of this “pumpkin.”
 Tell me about them!